Wachusett Reef

-Wachusett Reef was a phantom reef in the Antarctic Ocean.
+Wachusett Reef is a phantom reef in the Antarctic Ocean.

 Captain Lambert of the ship Wachusett reported that on June 4, 1899 he passed over a reef which appeared to be of coral formation in approximately latitude 32°18′S 151°08′W. The reef appeared to be about 500 ft wide.
 The bottom showed of a dark gray color with deep blue on both sides of the reef.
 The depth was estimated at from 5 to 6 fathom; unfortunately no soundings were taken.

 The 2015 edition of the National Geographic Atlas of the World still shows Wachusett Reef, with a depth of 9 m.
 Nevertheless, its existence is doubtful, making it a phantom reef.
 Other nearby historically reported reefs which appear to not exist include Ernest Legouve Reef, Jupiter Reef, and Maria Theresa Reef.